 Documentary film and video production is my personal favorite type.
 For me, there is nothing more fun in this whole world than producing a documentary on any subject that contains enough depth to warrant detailed coverage.

 Lots of you reading this blog have ambitions to be documentary filmmakers and I want to do everything in my power to encourage you.
 I think the world needs as many documentaries as it can get.
 Forget American Idol, give me a documentary to watch any day!
-Yup, I am a hopeless nerd in this department.
+Yup, I am a hopeless dweeb in this department.
+I just love documentaries!

 I am lucky enough to have worked on more docs and news series than I can count.
-The video above is the first portion of a short documentary I worked on covering the topic of Liability Insurance.
+The video above is the first portion of a short documentary I worked on covering the topic of professional liability insurance.
 There had been a recent surge in liability insurance premiums for business and this video was an evaluation of that trend.

 So what does video of an old choo-choo train have to do with the gloriously dull topic of liability insurance?
 Read on to find out.
 In short, it is an attempt to help the topic not be so dull!

-Although documentary films usually do not have the world’s hugest audience compared to other genres, they are vitally important because they are the only way to cover a subject in-depth.
-Most subjects are too complex for the basic 1:30 time allotted in a generic newscast.
+Although documentary films usually do not have the world’s largest audience compared to other genres, they are vitally important because they are the only way to cover a subject in-depth.
+Most subjects are too complex for the basic 1:30 time allotted in a generic television newscast.

 For this post, I am going to call a documentary anything over 5 minutes on one subject.
 Granted that’s on the short side, but you can pack a lot into a well constructed five minute video.
 Longer videos still needs to be concise.
 Length is not an excuse to ramble.

 I get lots of questions asking where to start when making a documentary-style video.
 Here’s the answer!

 Let’s start by defining “documentary style” beyond the length of the finished piece.